Will I miss out on the university experience if I don’t do a full-time degree?

 If it’s more about being able to leave home, meet new people and do new things (points 3 to 5), both university and apprenticeships will give you these opportunities.
 Many higher-level programmes pay enough for you to be able to rent a room away from home if you need to, and all will involve getting to know plenty of new people and learning lots of new things.
 If you like company, you might actually be happier at work surrounded by people than at university studying for an arts degree (such as history or English), on which you’d probably only have a few hours of lectures and tutorials each week and be expected to spend the majority of your time writing essays by yourself.

 One difference will be in who you spend your time with.
 As a full-time student you would mix largely with people of your own age but who were studying a variety of subjects and going on to a range of careers.
 In contrast, on an apprenticeship you would have colleagues of all ages but who worked in a limited range of careers.
 However, there would still be the chance to meet others of the same age, both new joiners at your company and those with whom you would study.

 Clubs and societies

 If you’re keen to join clubs and societies (point 6), in theory you can do this just as well while working as while at university.
-There are groups all over the country for local adults to join, whether you want to sing in a musical, learn to row or reduce your impact on the environment.
+There are groups all over the country for local adults to join, whether you want to sing in a musical, play your favourite sport or share a common interest such as photography.
 Large companies often even have a club or two of their own.
 However, some school leaver programmes do involve quite a bit of travel and/or studying at home in your free time, which might limit your ability to take on commitments outside work.

 Getting some ‘me time’